 There are about 300 named streets in the city centre (Prague 1) and more than 320 hotels.
-There are more and more hotels now where you can stay at reasonable prices (many hotels have dropped their prices), ranging from 1000 CZK per person outside the city to 2,500 CZK close to the city centre.
+There are more and more hotels where you can stay at reasonable prices (many hotels have dropped their prices), ranging from 1000 CZK per person outside the city to 2,500 CZK close to the city centre.
 If you wish to stay in the centre, the most conveniently located hotels are in the Lesser Quarter, Old Town and Castle District (read accommodation best locations article).
 The western standards of two-star, three-star, four-star, and five-star also apply to Prague hotels – with a few differences.
 The majority of rooms have en suite bathrooms, TVs, phones and usually continental breakfast included in the price.
 Some budget hotels, especially those in Prague’s suburbs, still offer shared facilities.
 Although smoking is banned in public places, hotels are not covered by this law, and most hotels have smoking and non-smoking rooms available.
 Top hotels usually charge 7,000 CZK or more per person per night.
 There are also quite a few serviced apartments or pensions fairly close to the city.
-They usually offer quite good value with special weekly rates starting at 1,000 CZK a day for a double room.
-Usual check-in time is midday or 13.00 and check out time 11.00 or midday.
-Hotels in the Czech Republic including Prague have a capacity total of more than 70,000 beds.
+They usually offer good value with special weekly rates starting at 1,000 CZK a day for a double room.
+The usual check-in time is midday or 13.00 and check out time 11.00 or midday.
+Hotels in the Czech Republic, including Prague, have a capacity total of more than 70,000 beds.

 Three-star and two-star hotels